csaatechnicalarts/Misc.Proj.Qt/README.md

 # Misc.Proj.Qt
-A personal repo for learning more and Qt and mashing up code and ideas taken from elsewhere.
+A personal repo for learning more about Qt and for mashing up code and ideas taken from elsewhere.
 The primary motivation here is to roll out GUI projects built using the Qt framework.